SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Complete Mathematical Proofs

-\begingroup \thetheorem{\ref{thm:shapley_q_optimal}} \begin{theorem} Shapley-Bellman operator can converge to the optimal Markov Shapley Q-value and the corresponding optimal joint deterministic policy when $\max_{\mathbf{s}} \big\{ \sum_{i \in \mathcal{N}} \max_{a_{i}} w_{i}(\mathbf{s}, a_{i}) \big\} < \frac{1}{\gamma}$. \begin{proof} By Corollary \ref{coro:shapley_q_fixed_point}, we get that Shapley-Bellman operator admits a unique fixed point.
+\begin{proof} By Corollary \ref{coro:shapley_q_fixed_point}, we get that Shapley-Bellman operator admits a unique fixed point.
 Since Shapley-Bellman optimality equation (i.e., Eq.\ref{eq:shapley_q_optimality_equation}) is obviously a fixed point for Shapley-Bellman operator, it is not difficult to get the conclusion that the optimal Markov Shapley Q-value is achieved.
-Since the sum of optimal Markov Shapley Q-values is equal to the optimal global Q-value and the optimal global Q-value is corresponding to the optimal joint deterministic policy, we show that the optimal joint deterministic policy is achieved.
-Besides, it is obvious that Shapley-Bellman optimality equation can be transformed back to the Bellman optimality equation w.r.t. the optimal global Q-value, given the property of efficiency of Markov Shapley value. \end{proof} \end{theorem} \endgroup
+Since the sum of optimal Markov Shapley Q-values is equal to the optimal global Q-value and the optimal global Q-value corresponds to the optimal joint deterministic policy, we show that the optimal joint deterministic policy is achieved.
+Besides, it is obvious that Shapley-Bellman optimality equation can be transformed back to the Bellman optimality equation w.r.t. the optimal global Q-value, given the efficiency property of Markov Shapley value. \end{proof}